Aditi-N05/canvasX/README.md

 ## Future Enhancements

-- [ ] User authentication and sessions
+- [ ] Integration with Figma or Notion APIs for real-time design asset or content block suggestions directly within existing       workflows.
-- [ ] Canvas templates and presets
+- [ ] Expand AI generation capabilities to include not just text but image variations, tone shifts, and CTA experimentation        using multimodal models.
-- [ ] Image upload and manipulation
+- [ ] Add voice interface support for marketers to speak ideas while the AI listens, suggests, and drafts in real-time.
 - [ ] Advanced text formatting options
 - [ ] Export to various formats (PDF, PNG, etc.)
-- [ ] Voice-to-text integration
+- [ ] Introduce user roles and access controls to support collaboration between copywriters, designers, and strategists.
 - [ ] Mobile responsiveness improvements
 - [ ] Collaborative cursors and user presence indicators